 Single mothers are the most vulnerable group in the labour market; they are subject to discrimination in the workplace and, alongside pensioners, face the highest risk of falling into a poverty trap.
 Some companies prefer to go through the bureaucratic rigmarole of employing Filipinos or Indians rather than allowing shared work or job sharing.
-In spring, you are planning to submit your “family support package”.
-Why was it hard to find support for this?
+You are planning to submit your “family support package”, why was it hard to find support for this?

 Job sharing won’t mean any further administrative burden for employers.
 In contrast, we have endeavoured to create our proposal such that the entire process is as simple as possible.
 It won’t be any more complicated than any time you want to recruit any new employee.